sdmp/sdmp.github.io/schema/request_journal/index.md

 ---

-[Synchronization](/synchronize/) between nodes is done by transmitting [journal lists](/journal/).
+[Synchronization](/synchronize) between nodes is done by transmitting [journal updates](/journal).
 However, if a node is offline or has other reason to suspect a desynchronization has occured, the node may request the journal entries of another node.
+This schema defines the request.

 ---

-## Schema: `request_journal` ([JSON Schema][schema])
+## Description

 Nodes may request journal entries from other nodes.
-This may be done if a node has been offline for a while, or other technical reasons.

 This object contains the following properties: